 Family-friendly excursions: Head to Balmoral Island off Nassau to interact with stingrays, try a zip line adventure in Puerto Rico, and kayak and snorkel in the clear waters of St. Maarten.

-Insider tip: Once you know when the kids-only dinners are scheduled, reserve two spots at a Wine Maker’s Dinner (well worth the US$40 per person fee) to enjoy an intimate, adults-only wine-paired three-course menu.
+Insider tip: Once you know when the kids-only dinners are scheduled, reserve two spots at a Wine Maker’s Dinner (well worth the added per-person fee) to enjoy an intimate, adults-only wine-paired three-course menu.

 With its seven neighbourhoods, including the kid-friendly Boardwalk, the world’s largest ship (along with sisters Oasis of the Seas and Allure of the Seas) has enough action-oriented amenities—from an ice rink and carousel to a zip line and the tallest slide at sea—to keep kids of all ages entertained.
 More than three football fields long, Harmony holds up to 6,272 passengers.

 Best for: Daredevil kids and their parents—but there’s lots for tiny tots, too.

 Coolest itinerary: Seven nights round trip from Fort Lauderdale, Florida, to the Western Caribbean, with calls on Falmouth, Jamaica; Cozumel, Mexico; and Labadee (Royal Caribbean’s private island) in Haiti, Price: from $924 per person.